DTUWindEducation/final-project-bug_hunters/README.md

 1. Clone the repository
 2. Note that the folder structure must not be changed after cloning the repository in order for the script in main.py to run.
 3. Open an anaconda prompt and cd into the cloned bug_hunters repo.
-Use the anaconda promtp to complete steps 4 - 8.
+Use the anaconda promtp to complete steps 4 - 7.
 4. Create a new environment using the following command:

-        - conda create -n <your environment name> python=3.11 -y
+        conda create -n <your environment name> python=3.11 -y
 5. Activate the environment using the following command:

-        - conda activate <your environment name>
+        conda activate <your environment name>
 6. Install the necessary packages required for the WRA_Package.
 The necessary packages are listed below:

-        - pandas
+        pandas
-        - matplot lib
+        matplot lib
-        - xarray
+        xarray
-        - netCDF4
+        netCDF4
-        - pathlib
+        pathlib
-        - scipy
+        scipy
-        - pytest
+        pytest
-        - windrose
+        windrose
-        - DOUBLE CHECK IF THERE ARE ANY OTHER REQUIRED PACKAGES
+        DOUBLE CHECK IF THERE ARE ANY OTHER REQUIRED PACKAGES

-7. Activate the environment using the following command:
-        - conda activate <your environment name>
-8. Install the wind resource assessment package (WRA_Package) using the following command:
+7. Install the wind resource assessment package (WRA_Package) using the following command:

-        - pip install -e .
+        pip install -e .
-9. Ensure that the following data files are present in the 'inputs' folder:
+8. Ensure that the following data files are present in the 'inputs' folder:

-        - 1997-199.nc
+        1997-199.nc
-        - 2000-2002.nc
+        2000-2002.nc
-        - 2003-2005.nc
+        2003-2005.nc
-        - 2006-2008.nc
+        2006-2008.nc
-        - NREL_Reference_5MW_126.csv
+        NREL_Reference_5MW_126.csv
-        - NREL_Reference_15MW_240.csv
+        NREL_Reference_15MW_240.csv
+9. When running the project in VS Code, make sure that you are using your newly created environment.
 10. Run main.py and the script will processes the multi-year hourly wind data and one of the data files containing the referance turbine data, producing the results described in the 'Overview' section
 11. The data and figures produced by the script will save locally in the cloned repo in the 'outputs' folder.